 1. Host an improv or comedy workshop

-You might have thought you left improv behind for good in high school drama class, but improv actually helps you build skills that are applicable to many areas of life (not just public speaking).
+You might have thought you left improv behind for good in high school drama class.
+But improv actually helps you build skills that apply to many areas of life (not just public speaking).
 Improv can be one of the best staff meeting ideas by helping everyone on your team get more comfortable sharing their ideas with each other.
 Plus, it lets them practice letting go of their fear of failure, as they have to be willing to mess up and look silly.
 The famous first rule of improv, “Yes, and…” is a great concept for employees to practice when working together.

 2. Make the meeting a conversation where everyone participates